What is hypoglycemia?

 - Clumsiness or jerky movements

-15g glucose in the form of glucose tablets (this is the preferred way)
+- 15 grams of glucose in the form of glucose tablets (this is the preferred method)

 - 15 mL (3 teaspoons) of sugar dissolved in water

 - 150 mL (2/3 cup) of fruit juice or regular soft drink

 - 15 mL (1 tablespoon) of honey